Google-TechX/software-development-studio/codelabs/04b-wiki-milestone-1/index.md

 #### 1 - Requests to localhost:8080/view/ return text from a file named FrontPage.txt

-* FrontPage.txt is located in a "pages" directory.
+* FrontPage.txt is located in a "pages" directory (i.e. at "`pages/FrontPage.txt`").
-* Rather than always returning "Hello, Blueprint!", read the file and return a response based on that.
+* Rather than always returning "Hello, World!", read the file and return a response containing the text file contents.
 * Bonus: The text is treated as HTML by the browser, which collapses any whitespace.
 This is OK for this milestone.
 If you'd like, figure out a way to have the output render as plain text.
+* Bonus: Instead of returning the text directly, can you re-use the code from requirement #2?
+Hint: the  [flask.redirect](https://flask.palletsprojects.com/en/1.1.x/api/?highlight=redirect#flask.redirect) function may be useful.

 #### 2 - Requests to localhost:8080/view/PageName return text from a file named PageName.txt

+* PageName.txt is located in a "pages" directory (i.e. at "`pages/PageName.txt`").
 * Hint: Use the variable parts feature in  [Flask routing](https://flask.palletsprojects.com/en/1.1.x/api/#url-route-registrations) to extract PageName from the request path.
-* Bonus: Perhaps code can be shared between this requirement implementation and requirement (1)?
+You'll need to add an argument to the request handler function you create for this.

 ### Tests

+For each of these requirements, use the "`client`" pytest fixture that you created in the  [Wiki Flask setup codelab](https://google-techx.github.io/software-development-studio/04a-wiki-flask/?index=/software-development-studio/#0).

 #### 3 - Test that some expected file contents are present in a response to /view/